A therapist performing hypnotherapy on a client

 When we're fully awake, our brain primarily produces beta waves.
 However, during hypnosis, our brain shifts towards producing more theta waves, which are associated with relaxation and deep daydreaming states.
 This explains the calm, focused awareness many people experience during a session.

 The anterior cingulate cortex (ACC) — the part of the brain that plays a role in focus and attention — becomes more active during hypnosis.
-This increased activity allows the person to concentrate intensely on a specific thought or memory while blocking out potential distractions.
-This enhanced activity can lead to several positive mental outcomes:
+This increased activity allows the individual to concentrate intensely on a specific thought or memory while blocking out potential distractions.
+This enhanced activity can lead to

 • Emotional detox.
 Sometimes, memories come with baggage — unresolved feelings, regrets, or traumas.
-Hypnotherapy offers a safe space to confront these emotions, process them, and release their grip (think of it as emotional spring cleaning!).
+Hypnotherapy offers a safe space to confront these emotions, process them, and release their grip — kind of like emotional spring cleaning!

 • Reframing narratives.
 One of the most empowering aspects of hypnotherapy is the ability to reframe traumatic memories.
 For example, a past event viewed as a failure can be seen in a new light, with a focus on the lessons we learned or the strength we garnered from the experience.

 The primary player in our analytical endeavors is the prefrontal cortex.
 Located at the front of the brain, it's responsible for executive functions like planning, decision-making, problem-solving, and critical analysis.
 The prefrontal cortex excels at logic, reason, and complex thinking.
-It helps us balance our finances, plan projects, and make strategic decisions.
+It's the part of the brain that helps us balance our finances, plan projects, and make strategic decisions.
 However, when it's always in high gear, the prefrontal cortex can lead to chronic overthinking, “analysis paralysis,” or heightened self-criticism.

 During a hypnotherapy session, there's a noticeable decrease in the activity within the prefrontal cortex: